 For example, in 2014 Jane Denley, Community Services Leader, Mid and South Canterbury Plunket sent me the following unsolicited feedback:

 I have submitted a small write up about how we have enjoyed delivering your programme, how we have had fantastic support from the Early Childhood centres to do this and the very positive feedback we have received from the families that have completed the programme, for our Plunket e-connections magazine which is circulated throughout the country to staff and volunteers.
 I hope this will generate some interest from my peers and others and encourage them to learn more about your fantastic resource.

 Experience has shown that educators, librarians and others who read and understand each section of the Workshop Leader's Handbook, and follow the step-by-step processes carefully, implementing each workshop as intended and adopting the required timeframes, are able to maintain the integrity of Early Reading Together® and implement the programme effectively.
 The result is that the programme is enjoyable and worthwhile for the families, educators, librarians and others involved, and Early Reading Together® then becomes a sustainable component of the language and literacy programmes which ECE services, schools, libraries and other groups provide for their communities.

-It is very important that those who lead and support the Early Reading Together® workshops value the positive things that happen, and avoid feeling disappointed or guilty if some parents do not respond immediately and fully.
-Experience shows that it takes time to engage 'harder to reach' parents.
-Those who face serious issues in their daily lives may never be able to respond as you might hope, but at least you have provided an opportunity for them to do so, and some may be able to participate in Early Reading Together® at a later stage.
+It is important that those who lead and support the Early Reading Together® workshops value the positive things that happen, and avoid feeling disappointed or guilty if some parents do not respond immediately and fully.
+It takes time to engage 'harder to reach' parents.
+Those who face serious issues in their daily lives may never be able to respond as you might hope, but you have provided an opportunity for them to do so, and some may be able to participate in Early Reading Together® at a later stage.